Dubai arrests British man over USD 1.7B Denmark tax fraud case | Law-Order

 - United Arab Emirates

-Dubai police said Friday they arrested and planned to extradite a British man wanted in Denmark over a USD 1.7 billion tax fraud case.
+Dubai police said on Friday they arrested and planned to extradite a British man to Denmark, wanted there for allegedly masterminding a USD 1.7 billion tax scheme, one of the country's largest-ever fraud cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)